-1. Use the force:project:create command to create a skeleton project structure for your Salesforce DX project.
 If you don't indicate an output directory, the project directory is created in the current location.
 You can also specify the default package directory to target when syncing source to and from the scratch org.
-If you don't indicate a default package directory, this commands creates a default package directory, force-app.
+If you don't indicate a default package directory, this command creates a default package directory, force-app.